 - Optional – Right after you have removed the bread from the bread pan (while the bread is still hot), you can “paint” melted butter (with a pastry brush) on top of the bread for a shinier and buttery crust.

-- If you want a dairy-free bread machine whole wheat bread, you can replace the milk with water and replace the butter with 4 tablespoons of vegetable oil (i.e. olive oil or canola oil).
+- If you want a dairy-free bread machine whole wheat bread, you can replace the milk with water and replace the butter with 4 tablespoons of vegetable oil (e.g. canola oil).

 - Some bakers like to use a soft flexible spatula to loosen any dough that might be sticking to the sides of the bread pan.
 Read your bread machine manual to see how & when this is done with your specific machine.
 Always wear oven mitts when dealing with a bread machine.